MbinOrg/mbin/docs/docker_deployment_guide.md

 cd docker
 ```

-2. By default the latest [`compose.yml`](../docker/compose.yml) file use the pre-build images from [ghcr.io](https://github.com/MbinOrg/mbin/pkgs/container/mbin).
+2. By default the latest [`compose.yml`](../docker/compose.yml) file use the pre-built images from [ghcr.io](https://github.com/MbinOrg/mbin/pkgs/container/mbin).
 Nothing needs to be done (go to step 3!), unless you want to build our own Docker image instead.

 #### (Optional) Build our own Docker image

-**Optional!** We encourage you to use pre-build images, as shown above.
+**Optional!** We encourage you to use pre-built images, as shown above.
 Because that is much easier.
 Go to step 3.

 However, if you really want to build our own Docker image, that is possible.
 Just run: